emanguy/Pathfinder-Rules/Detailed Exploration Activities/Treat Wounds.md

 #Ability-tag/Healing
 #Ability-tag/Manipulate

-**Requirements:** You're wearing or holding _healer's tools_.
+**Requirements:** You're wearing or holding _healer's tools_ and are trained in medicine.

-You spend 10 minutes treating one injured living creature.
+Roll a **medicine check** to spend 10 minutes treating one injured living creature.
 The creature is then **temporarily immune to Treat Wounds for 1 hour** which overlaps with the time you spent treating.

 The DC for this medicine check is usually 15 but may be adjusted by the DM.